-This year, there will be additional sessions focusing on review of backend filesystems, on experiments' plans for the LHC Run3 data analysis and remote data access, and on support for efficient remote data-access for non-HEP VOs.
+This year we decided to bundle together these two partially overlapping communities. during the workshop there will be additional sessions focusing on review of backend filesystems, on experiments' plans for the LHC Run3 data analysis and remote data access, and on support for efficient remote data-access for non-HEP VOs.

 - XRootD developer session